The 10 passengers I hate getting stuck next to on a plane

 However, I hate seeing fellow aisle seaters get passive aggressive — or even groan or moan — whenever the middle or window seat person needs to get up.
 I will confess I broke this rule once.
 The person in the middle seat wanted me to switch with her and I refused.
 So she decided to get up excessively (yes, I counted).
 After the ninth time within an hour, I decided that she was punishing me for not giving her my aisle seat, so I refused to move for 30 minutes.
 End of problem.

-After being homebound for 15 months, we are all ready to go somewhere — anywhere.
-If you’re flying, we know it’s going to be a long, hot summer.
+After the pandemic, we are all ready to go somewhere — anywhere.
 We all deserve to get from point A to point B without any issues.
 So please, fellow travelers, do us all a favor — please don’t be one (or more) of these people on your next flight.

 Featured photo by James D. Morgan/Getty Images